IHE/RAD.IDR/input/pagecontent/volume-3.md

 #### 6.7.3.0 Diagnostic Report

-DiagnosticReport.text< contains the fully rendered human-readable form of the diagnostic report as described in 6.7.3.11.
+DiagnosticReport.text contains the fully rendered human-readable form of the diagnostic report as described in 6.7.3.11.
+TOLINK

 #### 6.7.3.1 Patient